TomAllison067/moodule-pages/README.md

 We have the root directory `modulesProject`,  which in turn has a subdirectory `modulesProject/modulesProject`.
-This subdirectory contains the ever important `settings.py` which has detailed database information and `urls.py` to organise the URLs in use across the many different Django apps.
+This subdirectory contains the ever important `settings.py` which has detailed database information and `urls.py` to organise the URLs in use across the different Django apps in a given Django project.

 `modulesApplication` contains our actual application - the stuff we need to work on.
-A big professional Django project could be made up of many different apps, which is why they get separated out this way.
+A big professional Django project could be made up of different apps, which is why they get separated out this way.
 We'll probably only need the one, but who knows.

 `modulesApplication` includes (subject to change as we develop):